naezith/blog/_posts/2018-06-19-stress-burnout-epilepsy.md

 4 months later, today, I still have this anxiety.
 I get some clear days sometimes but it's still around.
 I'm just resting and hoping that I will heal one day.
 Good thing is in this 4 months period since university ended, I released my game and quit my work, I didn't have any seizure!
 I suppose mine is completely about intense stress and lack of sleep.

 I didn't even know much about epilepsy before, only saw it before a game or movie starts, some people get triggered from flashing images.
-That was all I know.
-But after going through all these, it was a big lesson for me to understand the consequences of lack of sleep and extreme burnout.
+That was all I knew.
+But after going through all these, it became a big lesson for me to understand the consequences of lack of sleep and extreme burnout.
 This article will remind me what not to do.
-I will tell you to take care too but I know that you will also feel like you have to skip some sleeps and go through tons of stress to have good grades/work.
+I will tell you to take care too but I know that you will also feel like you have no option.
+You have to skip some sleeps and go through tons of stress to have good grades/work.

 It never feels like it would happen to you, until it really happens.